 We are a "question-driven" lab.
 We use or develop any approaches necessary to further our understanding of biological processes that, when awry, contribute to neuropsychiatric disease.

-In addition to work in the laboratory, we have ongoing clinical research interests that include biomarkers of treatment response to Cognitive Behavioral Therapy for Insomnia (CBT-I) and treatment of insomnia in people with HIV and depression.
-Please contact us with any questions about these clinical research areas.
+In addition to work in the laboratory, we have ongoing clinical research interests that include biomarkers of treatment response to Cognitive Behavioral Therapy for Insomnia (CBT-I).
+Please contact us with any questions about clinical research interests.